drahfa/Neurocontroller-based-Reinforcement-Learning/README.md

 Kip has put together an example and I hope I can expand this further in the teaching lessons.

-I have made several edits in the project to make it more complete and streamlined.
-I've wrote some 2023 notes below, enjoy.
+I have made several modifications and additional stuff (scenes, scripts, materials) to the project to make it more complete and streamlined.
+I've written some 2023 notes below, enjoy.

 ## What is a Neurocontroller?